larigens/readme-gen/README.md

 I would recommend downloading [Visual Studio Code](https://code.visualstudio.com/download) to edit the code locally.
 If you need more information on how to clone a repository, [click here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)!

 This package requires you to have [Node.js](https://nodejs.org/en/download/), npm and Inquirer installed on your machine.
-You can install `npm` by running the code below in your terminal:
+You can install `npm` by running the code below on your terminal:

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash
 ```

 Open the project in VS Code and make sure you are in the directory of this application before installing `Inquirer`.
-To install it, type the command below in your terminal:
+To install it, type the command below on your terminal:

 ```bash
 npm install --save inquirer@^8.0.0